New Readers: Start Here

 - Agnes Ravatn, THE BIRD TRIBUNAL

-- A lyrical, haunting Nordic twist on a domestic thriller.
+- A lyrical, haunting Nordic twist on a domestic suspense novel.
 You won't read another piece of Scandinavian crime like this one.
 Retail info here.

 - Ragnar Jonasson, SNOWBLIND